HouzuoGuo/laitos/README.md

 ## Get Started
 Download ready-to-use [latest release](https://github.com/HouzuoGuo/laitos/releases).
-The friendly [Configuration](https://github.com/HouzuoGuo/laitos/wiki/Configuration) page will guide you to craft your own server.
+The friendly [Get started](https://github.com/HouzuoGuo/laitos/wiki/Get-started) page will guide you to craft your own server.

 ## Support
 Should you encounter any challenge during configuration and deployment of the software, please file an [issue](https://github.com/HouzuoGuo/laitos/issues).